 - This helicopter tour goes from Waikiki Beach to the North Shore and it was beautiful.

 - Magnum PI fans will love this helicopter tour in a replica of the helicopter from the series.
-See all the places where Magnum PI was filmed as well as the other top things to see on Oahu like the North Shore, Pearl Harbor, Sacred Falls and Le‘ahi (Diamond Head).
+See all the places where Magnum PI was filmed as well as the other top things to see on Oahu like the North Shore, Pearl Harbor, Sacred Falls, Hanauma Bay Nature Preserve, and Le‘ahi (Diamond Head).

-One of the top things to do in Oahu is to visit the Pearl Harbor National Memorial.
-The USS Arizona Memorial commemorates the sailors and ship that went down in the harbor when the Japanese attacked in 1941.
-You can take an audio tour of the memorial from the visitors centre where you’ll hear stories from survivors and historians.
+One of the top things to do in Oahu is to visit the Pearl Harbor Memorial.
+The USS Arizona Memorial commemorates the sailors and ship that went down in the harbor when the Japanese attacked in 1941 during World War II.
+You can take an audio tour of the memorial from the visitor’s center where you’ll hear stories from survivors and historians.
 (It’s voiced by Jamie Lee Curtis)

-Combine your Pearl Harbour visit with a Waikiki Honolulu City Tour.
-It includes a tour of Honolulu, a stop at the King Kamehameha Statue in front of Hawaii Five-0 Headquarters, the Pearl Harbor National Park and have the chance to take the boat out to the USS Arizona memorial.
+Combine your Pearl Harbor Memorial visit with a Waikiki Honolulu City Tour.
+It includes a tour of Honolulu, a stop at the King Kamehameha Statue in front of Hawaii Five-0 Headquarters, the Pearl Harbor National Park, and have the chance to take the boat out to the USS Arizona memorial.